YottaDB/YDBDoc/ProgGuide/extrout.rst

 <param-type>: is a valid parameter type.
 Empty parentheses must be specified if no argument is passed to <label-ref>

 The <direction> indicates the type of operation that YottaDB performs on the parameter read-only (I), write-only (O), or read-write (IO).
-All O and IO parameters must be passed by reference, that is as pointers since YottaDB writes to these locations.
+All O and IO parameters must be passed by reference, that is, as pointers since YottaDB writes to these locations.
 All pointers that are being passed to YottaDB must be pre-allocated.
 The following table details valid type specifications for each direction.

 +-------------------+---------------------------------------------------------------------------------------------------------------------------------------------+
 | Directions        | Allowed Parameter Types                                                                                                                     |